MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

   - enduser
 ---

-# Work with processes and recordings in process advisor
+# Prepare processes and recordings in process advisor

 Before you can use process advisor task mining to visualize and analyze your processes, you need to: